Nab-88/social-graphs-and-interactions/index.md

 #### 1. The fan Wiki of Lord of The Rings

-[Here's the link to the wiki](http://lotr.wikia.com/wiki/Main_Page) where we extracteed the content of all the wikipages from all the characters present in Lord of the Rings story.
+[Here's the link to the wiki](http://lotr.wikia.com/wiki/Main_Page) where we extracted the content of all the wikipages from all the characters present in Lord of the Rings story.

 If you want to download the files containing the wikipages data [click here](https://github.com/Nab-88/social-graphs-and-interactions/blob/master/datasets/characters.zip).
 (You will have access to a .zip files containing a .txt file for each characters of the wiki.)

 #### 2. Transcripts of the movie

 We found a dataset, containing what the characters of the movies are saying.
-[Click here to have access to our trasncripts.](https://github.com/Nab-88/social-graphs-and-interactions/blob/master/datasets/lotr_scripts.csv)
+[Click here to have access to our transcripts.](https://github.com/Nab-88/social-graphs-and-interactions/blob/master/datasets/lotr_scripts.csv)

 #### 3. Books